 Take a moment and picture the mobile devices in your mobile testing lab.
 Where are they stored?
 Are they kept in a locked drawer?
 Do they reside on a table, clearly labeled and waiting for action?
 Or, maybe they are in a haphazard pile that you must climb out of each day to test and to debug?

 Even if your enterprise mobility team believes that they have found a solution that works for device sharing, consider what happens with increased demand.
-With more pressure to develop and test better and faster, teams must be flexible and agile to rise to these new challenges in developing, testing and releasing new updates to mission-critical apps to stay relevant and viable.
+With more pressure to develop and test better and faster, teams must be flexible and agile to rise to these new challenges in developing, testing and releasing app updates to mission-critical apps to stay relevant and viable.

 Having all your devices neatly spread out on a table, or in a central drawer is doable if your developers, testers and QA are working together in one office.
 But, what about remote employees?
 What about developers, testers and QA in other office buildings, or even in other countries?
 How can everyone on the team share the same devices for testing, but still work quickly and efficiently?

 The answer lies in setting up a mobile device cloud, the first step in creating a powerful continuous delivery pipeline.

 At Mobile Labs, we advocate testing on real devices.
 Sometimes in life, there is not a good replacement for the “real thing.”
 Certainly, simulators and emulators have their place in the developing and testing process, but to expedite testing and debugging, why not work directly with the devices that will be employed by users to engage with your apps?

 Besides agility and flexibility, here are 3 other benefits to setting up a device cloud:

 #1: Resuscitate Engineering Practices to Boost Agility and DevOps